Topology of $3$-manifolds with uniformly positive scalar curvature: Introduction

-By considering the isotopy class generated by $\p M_l$ and an area-minimizing sequence within the class, we find that if the area-minimizing sequence converges, there exists a component $M'_l\subset M$ of the complement of the limit, which is homeomorphic to $\hat{M}_l$ with finitely many punctures (see Proposition \ref{top-replace}).
-Moreover, $(M'_l, g|_{M'_l})$ has mean convex boundary.
+In $(M^3, g)$, the area of surfaces isotopic to $\partial M_l$ is bounded below by a positive constant.
+For our convenience, we assume that the area-minimizing sequence in the isotopy class containing $\partial M_l$ converges in the sense of currents.
+The limit is a disjoint union of minimal $2$-spheres.
+We observe that the complement of the limit has a component $M''_l$ which is homeomorphic to $\hat{M}_l$ with some punctures (see Proposition \ref{top-replace}).
+Thus, $(M''_l, g|_{M''_l})$ has minimal boundary and it is $\hat{M}_l$ with some punctures.

-The uniform positivity of scalar curvature implies that $\pi_1(M'_l)$ is finite (see Lemma \ref{pre}).
-By the Pioncar\'e conjecture (see \cite{MT, cao-zhu, BBBMP}), $M'_l$ is a spherical $3$-manifold with punctures.
-Namely, $\hat{M}_l$ is a spherical $3$-manifold.

-In general, the area-minimizing sequence of the isotopy class of $\p M_l$ may tend to infinity, due to the non-compactness of $M$.
-This introduces a new kind of boundary condition, \emph{mixed boundary} (see Definition \ref{mixed}).
+By the positivity of scalar curvature, we find that such a manifold has a finite fundamental group.
+The Poincar\'e conjecture (see \cite{MT, cao-zhu, BBBMP}) implies that $M''_l$ is a spherical $3$-manifold with punctures (i.e. $\hat{M}_l$ is spherical).
+Generally, the non-compactness of $M$ may lead that the area-minimizing sequence in the isotopy class of $\p M_l$ diverges.
+This phenomenon yields a kind of boundary condition, called \emph{mixed boundary} (see Definition \ref{mixed}).